ssoelvsten/adiar/examples/README.md

 of assignments within, we use it to prune a recursive enumeration of all possible queen placements.
 For up to *N = 8* we run both the solution counting procedure and the enumeration procedure.

+You can choose the amount (MiB) of internal memory, *M*, to be used by *Adiar*.
+The default is 1024 MiB.

 **Notice**: This is a pretty simple example and has all of the normal shortcomings for BDDs trying to solve the N-Queens problem.
 At around *N* = 14